 Unfortunately, builders in some states have suggested that new homeowners might be better off putting their construction dollars toward granite countertops, high-end cabinetry or some other amenities versus spending around $400 to $500 on installation of a fire prevention technology currently required in 48 states.
 Burn survivors and fire chiefs have been appalled by that thinking.
 They recognize AFCIs protect families and prevent deadly and dangerous electrical fires from occurring.

 When AFCIs were first introduced there were some initial tripping issues, however efforts were made to help better educate those in the field on the proper installation of AFCIs and determining the source of the tripping that often revealed the dangerous arcing AFCIs can detect.
 AFCI manufacturers have also continued to improve AFCIs virtually eliminating past issues.

 The CPSC estimates nearly 50 percent of all home electrical fires each year can be prevented with AFCIs.
 Since arc fault circuit breakers became a requirement in the National Electrical Code in 1999, they have combined with other fire prevention technologies and building materials, to help decrease electrical distribution as the cause of many fires according to the USFA.

 Per the NFPA, fire safety officials recommend the use of AFCIs in all dwellings.
 While it is true that fire statistics in many cases are derived from older dwellings, damage to appliance cords or to wires hidden in a wall can occur regardless of the home’s age.
 In addition, incorrectly performed electrical installations can occur in both new and old homes.
 As technology evolves and the NEC is revised, the enhanced level of safety is typically required only in new construction that is subject to the latest adopted edition.
-Homes wired per the 2017 NEC will have the majority of their circuits protect by AFCIs for the life of the electrical system.
+Homes wired per the 2017 NEC will have the majority of their circuits protected by AFCIs for the life of the electrical system.